Burt Bacharach: 1950s

-Bacharach was drafted into the United States Army in 1950 and served for two years.
-He was stationed in Germany and played piano in officers' clubs there, and at Fort Dix, and Governors Island.
+Bacharach was drafted into the U.S. Army in the late 1940s and served for two years.
+He was stationed in Germany and played piano in officers' clubs there, and at Fort Dix and Governors Island.
 During this time, he arranged and played music for dance bands.

 Bacharach met the popular singer Vic Damone while they were both serving in the army in Germany.
 Following his discharge, Bacharach spent the next three years as a pianist and conductor for Damone, who recalled, "Burt was clearly bound to go out on his own.
 He was an exceptionally talented, classically trained pianist, with very clear ideas on the musicality of songs, how they should be played, and what they should sound like.
 I appreciated his musical gifts."
 He later worked in a similar capacity for various other singers, including Polly Bergen, Steve Lawrence, the Ames Brothers, and Paula Stewart (who became his first wife).
 When he was unable to find better jobs, Bacharach worked at resorts in the Catskill Mountains of New York, where he accompanied singers such as Joel Grey.

 In 1956, at the age of 28, Bacharach's productivity increased when composer Peter Matz recommended him to Marlene Dietrich, who needed an arranger and conductor for her nightclub shows.
-He then became a part-time music director for Dietrich, the actress and singer who had been an international screen star in the 1930s.
+He then became a part-time music director for Dietrich, the actress and singer who had been an international screen star during the golden age of Hollywood.
 They toured worldwide off and on until the early 1960s.
 When they were not touring, he wrote songs.
 As a result of his collaboration with Dietrich, he gained his first major recognition as a conductor and arranger.